Market Overview

 | Active US Locations | 700+ | 1,500+ | 750+ | 2,400+ |

 Sources: Individual brand FDDs and public filings.
 Figures are approximate and may vary by version year.
+For a deeper dive, see our franchise investor side-by-side comparison.

 Positioning Analysis